 MSc Zoology, University of Pretoria 2008 Cum Lau

-OUR AFRICAT HQ TEAM
+OUR AFRICAT TEAM

 AfriCat Carnivore Care Centre Assistant

 Andries Garab is a 28 year old young man, who hails from the beautiful town of Otjiwarongo, in central Namibia.
 Although I was born and bred in a town, my heart was always after working and living in the bush and doing farm work and that is how I found Okonjima and AfriCat.
 I was thrilled to start working for AfriCat last year in October.
 I enjoy my duties of feeding the cats and making sure their health is excellent and their camps are clean and up to standard.
 I have grown to love the concept of conservation and I am very happy to say that I am lucky to be part of the team that is making a significant impact for these carnivores in the long-run.

 Park & Research Manager

 Louis grew up in the coastal town Swakopmund.
 After 15 years as a tour guide in Namibia and South Africa he came to Okonjima in August 2011 to run the volunteer program PAWS – People and Wildlife Solutions.
 Louis and his team received volunteers from all over the world, teaching them about conservation and the wildlife of Namibia while getting their hands dirty.
 In December 2012, when PAWS was put to rest to make way for our Enviromental Education Program, Louis was offered to join Team AfriCat as key supervisor of the rehabilitated carnivores in the 20 000ha Okonjima Nature Reserve.